Rio 2016 Olympiad: 2013- 2016

 Frances raced in the women's double scull with Victoria Thornley during the 2014 season, finishing fifth at both the European Rowing Championships in Belgrade and the second World Cup in Aiguebelette.
 Frances came second in the women's single scull at the 2014 GB Rowing Team Senior and U23 Trials.

 During the 2013 Season, Frances raced in the women's double scull with Vicki Meyer-Laker.
 At the World Cup Regatta in Sydney she won a bronze medal and doubled up into the eight, finishing fourth.
 Back in the double, Frances and Vicki won gold at Eton Dorney and finished fifth in Lucerne before placing fourth at the World Rowing Championships in Chungju.

 London 2012 Olympiad: 2009 – 2012

 During the 2012 World Cup season, Frances raced in the women's quadruple scull.
-The crew won a bronze medal in Belgrade, finished 5th in Belgrade and won bronze again in Munich.
+The crew won a bronze medal in Belgrade, finished fifth in Belgrade and won bronze again in Munich.
 At the 2012 Olympic Games in London, Frances raced in the women's quadruple scull with Melanie Wilson, Debbie Flood and Beth Rodford, finishing sixth.

 Frances raced in the single scull at the 2011 World Rowing Championships in Bled, Slovenia, finishing 10th.